equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding-security.md

 ## I like going security nuts

-So personally I rather prefer SSH to VM and lunch Vim or Tmux there and not to use Cloud IDE.
+So personally I rather prefer SSH to VM and launch Vim or Tmux there and not to use Cloud IDE.
 I'm also connected to a VPN for extra level of security when I'm on WiFi.
 It's highly improbable but not impossible to break SSL only connection (Again I'm nuts in these things)